Skip to content

 @router.get("/dpr/jobs")

-async def get_jobs_list(request: Request):
+async def get_jobs_endpoint(request: Request):

-"""Returns all jobs from database."""
+"""Returns the status of all jobs from database."""

 try: